- People with sensitivity to mold spores, allergic reactions, adverse respiratory responses and other health concerns.

 Mold has become a growing concern due to several factors including the liability issues regarding potential adverse health effects, an increase in vacant homes on the market, the negative stigma that mold-contaminated homes carry and a growing awareness of mold-related health issues.
 The Consumer Product Safety Commission (CPSC) estimates that up to half of all structures have interior conditions that may encourage mold growth.

-Our assessment also includes interpretation of the lab report by your Tiger Mold Specialist and photos, if needed, of mold growth.
-Follow-up consultation is always available.
+Our Mold Assessment and Particle Analysis report includes interpretation of the lab report by your Tiger Mold Specialist and photos, if needed, of mold growth.
+Follow-up consultation with our specialists is always available.

 For additional information on Mold Testing and Remediation, visit www.epa.gov/mold or contact your State Department of Public Health (DPH).

 Mold is a specific sub-group, or phylum, of the fungus kingdom.
 Mold breaks down dead matter, mostly cellulose like trees, leaves and such.
 Mold spreads by producing spores.
 The spores float on air currents and settle onto surfaces throughout a home.
 If conditions are right, mold can begin to grow and produce more spores.
 The right conditions include a food source, which for mold can be almost anything, and moisture.
 Mold must have a source of moisture to grow and reproduce, but it doesn’t take much moisture to get them growing.
 Even an elevated humidity level, such as in a basement or closet, can be enough.
 Controlling moisture is the key to controlling mold growth.